Mrgiraffe0102/qhfzbio/readme.txt

 * Fixed shortcodes being processed twice on landing page featured boxes read more fields
 * Fixed landing page banner image not horizontally centered on very wide screens when not set to be displayed fullscreen
 * Fixed header title animation glitch on very specific Safari versions
-* Updated to Cryout Framework 0.8.6.1:
+* Updated to MrGiraffe Framework 0.8.6.1:
 	* Added Polylang support for featured boxes category filtering (thanks to espasso)
 	* Improved PHP 8.0 compatibility